Fix: Docker Build Cache Invalidated — Slow Builds on Every Run

 .dockerignore not in the right directory — .dockerignore must be in the same directory as the Dockerfile (the build context root), not in subdirectories.

-For related Docker issues, see Fix: Docker Multi-Stage Build Failed and Fix: Docker Compose Networking Not Working.
+For related Docker issues, see Fix: Docker Multi-Stage Build Failed, Fix: Docker Compose Networking Not Working, Fix: Docker Build No Cache, and Fix: Docker Copy Failed File Not Found.

 Solo developer based in Japan.
 Every solution is cross-referenced with official documentation and tested before publishing.